Américo Tomás: Presidency

-In 1958, Thomaz was chosen by then-Prime Minister António Salazar as the candidate of the ruling National Union party for the presidency of the republic, succeeding Francisco Craveiro Lopes.
+In 1958, Tomás was chosen by then-Prime Minister António Salazar as the candidate of the ruling National Union party for the presidency of the republic, succeeding Francisco Craveiro Lopes.
 He ran against the opposition-backed Humberto Delgado.
-It initially appeared that the election ended as soon as Thomaz was nominated.
+It initially appeared that the election ended as soon as Tomás was nominated.
 The electoral system was so heavily rigged in favor of the National Union that he could not possibly be defeated.
-However, in an unusually spirited contest, Thomaz was ultimately credited with 76.4 percent of the vote to Delgado's 23.5 percent.
-Most neutral observers believed, however, that Delgado, the only opposition candidate in the history of the Second Republic to stay in the race until Election Day, would have won had the election been honest.
+However, in an unusually spirited contest, Tomás was ultimately credited with 76.4 percent of the vote to Delgado's 23.5 percent.
+Most neutral observers believed, however, that Delgado would have won had Salazar allowed an honest election.
 Salazar was alarmed enough that he pushed through a constitutional amendment transferring the election of the president to the legislature, which was firmly controlled by the regime.
-Thomaz was re-elected by the legislature in 1965 as the only candidate.
+As a result, Delgado was the only opposition candidate in the history of the Second Republic (including its first incarnation as the Ditadura Nacional) to stay in the race until Election Day.
+Tomás was re-elected twtice by the legislature, in 1965 and 1972, as the only candidate.

-Although vested with sweeping—almost dictatorial—powers on paper, in practice Thomaz was little more than a figurehead for his first decade in power.
-For most of the existence of the Estado Novo, Salazar, as prime minister, held the real power.
-Indeed, Salazar had chosen him because Craveiro Lopes had shown an independent streak that Salazar didn't like.
-Thomaz's virtual powerlessness in the office under Salazar made him little more than a decorative figure at inaugurations and festivities.
-This, together with a natural ineptitude for speech-making, also made him a target of frequent jokes.